-The process chart in Figure 337 shows the prompts and steps involved in using the Multi-Term Lookup (MTLU) option:
+The process chart in Figure 341 shows the prompts and steps involved in using the Multi-Term Lookup (MTLU) option:

-Figure 337: Multi-Term Lookup (MTLU) Option Process Chart
+Figure 341: Multi-Term Lookup (MTLU) Option Process Chart

-STEP AT THIS PROMPT IF USER ANSWERS WITH THEN STEP 1 Lookup on which file?: Name of entry in LOCAL LOOKUP file (#8984.4) 1 2 NARRATIVE: Existing shortcut, synonym, or keyword 3 If a word, phrase, or symbol is entered that the system cannot identify, the following appears: "Narrative contained no usable words.
+STEP AT THIS PROMPT IF USER ANSWERS WITH THEN STEP 1 Lookup on which file?: Name of entry in LOCAL LOOKUP file (#8984.4) for list of entries <enter> or up-arrow <^></enter> 1 2 NARRATIVE: Existing shortcut, synonym, or keyword 3 If a word, phrase, or symbol identify, the following appear is entered that the system cannot ars: "Narrative contained no usable words.
 The following word(s) was not used in this search: {word(s)} Search was unsuccessful."
 The selected code or description is displayed.
 The system searches in the following order: shortcut, synonym, then keyword.
 If more than one entry is found, they are displayed, and you are prompted to select one.
 If only one entry is found, the following appears: 3 OK?
-Y// <enter> to accept default</enter> 4 Return to the menu.
+Y// <enter> to accept default 'N'O</enter> 4 Return to the menu.

-Figure 338 is an example of what might appear on your screen when using the Multi-Term Lookup (MTLU) option:
+Figure 342 is an example of what might appear on your screen when using the Multi-Term Lookup (MTLU) option:

-Figure 338: Multi-Term Lookup (MTLU) Option-Sample User Entries
+Figure 342: Multi-Term Lookup (MTLU) Option-Sample User Entries